StanleyMasinde/Lnky/README.md

 # Lnky

-Remove tracking IDs from links with ease.
+Remove tracking from links with ease.
 Websites add query parameters to links to track the link users.
 These trackers could make these websites build a profile on you and those who you know. creepy right?